dgilman/about_me/README.md

 * Implemented a novel content generation system that gives SEO-friendly, textual content to all pages.
 * Implemented internal SEO best practices over the entire website and designed an internal SEO style guide.
 * Implemented a spreadsheet-oriented data collection and review system built on a homemade application framework on top of Python's asyncio library.
 Wrote asyncio wrappers for the Google Spreadsheet API, PostgreSQL and internal REST APIs.
+* Rewrote the entire front end on the [AMP Framework](https://amp.dev/) to optimize mobile performance, page size and search ranking.

 ### [gspread-asyncio](https://pypi.org/project/gspread-asyncio/)
 * Wrote a Python asyncio wrapper library around the gspread Google Spreadsheet API library.